Skip to main content

 After taking action against the insurance companies in 1994, the policyholders received fair compensation from the insurance claims department.
 These days, the CDI does random audits to ensure compliance at insurance companies, just like an external audit done by an audit company for a business.

-How to File a Complaint with the California Insurance Department?
+How do you file a complaint with the California Insurance Department?

 Insurance companies are in the industry to do business.
-In doing so, many people might find themselves in an unfortunate situation where the insurance company is not processing consumer payment claims.
+Many people might find themselves in an unfortunate situation where the insurance company is not processing consumer payment claims.

 One must file a complaint with the CDI to hold these insurance firms accountable.
 Here are the steps you need to follow to file a complaint against the insurance firm with CDI.